CVanF5/ngx-inference/README.md

 Notes and assumptions
 ---------------------
+- **Standards Compliance**:
+  - Both EPP and BBR implementations follow the Gateway API Inference Extension specification.
+  - EPP is compatible with reference EPP servers for endpoint selection.
+  - BBR is compatible with reference BBR servers (kubernetes-sigs/gateway-api-inference-extension/pkg/bbr) for model detection from JSON request bodies.

 - Header names:
   - BBR returns and injects a model header (default `X-Gateway-Model-Name`).
 You can configure this via `inference_bbr_header_name`.
   - EPP should return an endpoint hint via header mutation.
 This module reads a configurable upstream header via `inference_epp_header_name` (default `X-Inference-Upstream`) and exposes its value as `$inference_upstream`.